Campfire Creamy Polenta with Fresh Corn

 Heat the milk.

-Pour milk into a pot and heat over medium heat until steaming hot but not boiling.
-Make sure to stir occasionally to avoid burning or sticking to the bottom of the pot.
+Pour the milk into a small pot and place it over medium heat.
+Stir occasionally and heat until it’s steaming hot but not boiling.
+Keep an eye on it so it doesn’t scald or stick to the bottom.

 Step 2

-Return the pot to the fire and continue cooking over medium heat and stirring until the mixture begins to thicken and bubble.
+Return the pot to the fire and cook over medium heat, stirring often, until the mixture thickens and starts to bubble.

-I used a spatula but If you have a whisk, this is a great time to use it.
+I used a spatula, but if you have a whisk, now’s a great time to use it for a smoother texture.

 Step 3

-Stir in the fresh corn kernels and cook on low heat for 10 minutes, stirring occasionally and scraping the bottom to avoid burning.
+Stir in the corn kernels and move the pot to a lower heat area of the fire, or lower the heat on your stovetop if cooking at home.
+Let it cook gently for about 10 minutes, stirring occasionally and scraping the bottom to prevent sticking.

-If the mixture begins to stick and burn, see my tips on how to salvage the polenta.
+If it does start to stick or burn, don’t worry—check out my tips below on how to save it.

 Step 4